In this article, guest contributor Molly Brown shares her tips on cat sitting.

 As a carer, it is much more convenient for you to allow cats to be in their home atmosphere.
 They have their own bed, toys, food and known surroundings in the gardens.
 They will be more comfortable, and you are much less likely to have any problems.

-The feeding times may vary from cat to cat, so it’s important to establish this with the owner (as well as the portions that are given).
+Establish portion size and feeding times with the owner as these vary from cat to cat.
 Particularly with cats, owners may only need you to visit once or twice a day.
 Together, you can decide on the length of these stays, and the feeding times will dictate when these will be.
+Staying overnight or for the full day may be more appropriate in some cases.

 On average, sitters tend to visit from 30 minutes to an hour when looking after cats.
 This gives you plenty of time to socialise with them and give them some much needed human contact.

 They may have some favourite toys to play with, may like being brushed, petted, or sitting on your lap.
-Again, these are great things to discuss with the owner to ensure the cats do not become stressed or feel neglected during your stay.
+These are great things to discuss with the owner to ensure the cats do not become stressed or feel neglected.

 Some cats are house cats whereas others may explore.
-It’s worth gauging what kind of cat you are looking after, so you know how often you should expect to see them.
+It’s worth gauging what kind of cat you are looking after.
+This will allow you know how often you should expect to see them.

 Besides feeding, some of the main duties you can expect to perform include emptying litter boxes, filling up water bowls and playing.
-It is always good to communicate with the owners on any extra jobs they may want you to perform, like watering plants or taking the bins out.
+It is always good to communicate with the owners on any extra jobs they may want you to perform.
+For example some owners may want you to water the plants or take out the bins.
 As a sitter, going that extra mile with small duties can really help with repeat service and good recommendations.

 The most important thing to remember is to communicate with the owners.
 By sending daily updates (or however often is appropriate for the length of stay and type of animal), the owners can be assured that you are giving their cats top quality care.